Extensions, Extenuating Circumstances Applications, and Education Access Plans#

 Education Access Plans#

-If you have a disability or ongoing health condition, you may be able to get an Education Access Plan, which provides individualized relief depending on your condition.
+If you have a disability or ongoing health condition, you may be able to get an Education Access Plan, which provides individualised relief depending on your condition.
 This may entail special exam arrangements, easier assignment extensions, and other things.

 To get an Education Access Plan, you need to register with ANU Accessibility.